 It was not unusual for me to be one day feeling nostalgic about Fran, another day feeling heated anger due to his planned euthanasia, and then, in the same week, feeling really depressed – not sad, but depressed, like I had physically lost a part of myself that I would never find again.

-As someone who identifies as Autistic and experiences the world and processes emotions differently, I wonder whether grief and loss are more complicated, messy and confusing to me.
 Physically, my chest felt heavy, and when I got overly upset, my chronic nerve pain spiked.
 If I was emotionally stressed, it made sense that it would show up in my body.
 Nociception is your nervous system’s process of encoding painful events and can be dialed up or dialed down, and even delayed in Autistic individuals.

 Sometimes, grieving means I feel pain deeply.
 For example, an over-sensitive thump in my chest is experienced as severe chest pain, reminiscent of anxiety attack symptoms.